wallberg/blog/_drafts/review-acquiring-genomes.md

 > If organism A belongs to the same species as organism B, then both are composed of the same set of integrated genomes, both qualitatively and quantitatively.
 All organisms that can be assigned to a unique species are products of symbiogenesis.
 That is, because A and B share the same number of the same different kinds of integrated genomes they are assigned to the same species. {% cite margulisAcquiringGenomesTheory2002 -l 6 %}

-Ironically, random mutation is widely held to drive speciation, but best describes the evolutionary process in bacteria, which lack species because they are the only organisms which are not products of symbiotic integration of formerly independence cells.
+Surprisingly, random mutation is widely held to drive speciation, but in actuality best describes the evolutionary process in bacteria, which lack species because they are the only organisms which are not products of symbiotic integration of formerly independence cells.

-bacteria - no speciation
-bacteria combined to create more complex eukaryotes, thus creating speciation Wikipedia symbiogenesis is limited to this definition authors present a broader definition
+The new definition expands beyond macro, sexually-reproducing organisms (?includes smaller, asexually reproducing, protoctist, etc.?), but excludes bacteria.

 ## Part Two.
 The Microbe in Evolution

+In this section the authors make the case for the importance of microbes (tiny organisms not visible to the naked eye) in evolution and the history of the heritable.
+Metabolism is the set of self-maintaining chemical reactions an organism conducts to maintain itself.
+Bacteria have at least *twenty* metabolic modes not found in animals and plants.
+To vastly oversimplify: animals have heterotrophy (oxygen to respire organic food molecules).
+Plants are also heterotrophic and add photoautotrophy (carbon dioxide-fixing, oxygen-producing photosynthesis).
+Bacteria can breathe sulfur or arsenic, transform metallic ions to metal precipitates, photosynthesis without oxygen, transform carbon dioxide and hydrogen to methane, breathe methane, etc. These basic capabilities from bacteria drive all life on earth through various forms of association.

+Organisms form associations of all kinds.
+"Under stress, different kinds of individuals, of very different origins and abilities, often physically associate" {% cite margulisAcquiringGenomesTheory2002 -l 90 %}.
+These associations sometimes persist over time, dissolve, become corporate mergers, or fuse to become a single new entity.
+Symbiotic partners can be integrated at different levels: behavioral (by being in physical proximity), metabolic (by exchange of waste and food), gene-product association (protein level dependence), and genetic (merging of genes into a new organism).

 ## Part Three.
 Planetary Legacy